MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - The output format of AssignedPlan and ProvisionedPlans have now changed from XML to JSON.
 - The output format of Policies has now changed from String to JSON.

+*Changes in "-identity" parameter*

+Using the "-identity" parameter now only allows Guid/SIP address and UPN, Alias and Display Name have been dropped

 *Changes in "-Filter" parameter*